shelbyspees/speesblog/_posts/2015-03-12-finals-trees.md

 The AVL tree is going to be locally (normal) balanced and globally unbalanced.

 First, we're going to measure the height of `NULL` nodes as `-1`.
-See how I added a `NULL` node in the empty spot below:
+See how I added a `NULL` node in the empty spot below in grey:

 <img class="wide" src="{{ site.url }}/assets/comp/tree-null-height.png"/>

-The tree is still balanced.
+The above tree is still balanced because there are no sibling nodes with height difference greater than one.

 So what's an example of an *height-unbalanced* tree?

 <img class="wide" src="{{ site.url }}/assets/comp/tree-unbalanced-height.png"/>

+The teal node has a right child node with a height of `1`, and a `NULL` value where the right child would be, with an imagined height of `-1`.